catonfire57/flashthebot/README.md

 ~ program is under constant development ( not ready for full assistance yet )

-~ it's just a learning purpose project, may be released as a full working desktop & home help in near future 🤞😉
+~ It's a learning project for now, but it could evolve into a fully functional assistance controlling your desktop, home, office, car, and all connected devices in the near future! 🤞😉